rekalogika/rekalogika-docs/docs/analytics/04-query/02-cube-result.md

 ## Definition

-A `CubeCell` contains a tuple and measures.
-A tuple is a collection of dimensions, each of which is a property of the summary entity.
+A `CubeCell` contains coordinates of dimension and measures.
+Coordinates are a collection of dimensions, each of which is a property of the summary entity.
 Measures are the properties that represent the aggregated values, such as `count`, `price`.

-Example: A `CubeCell` may contain a tuple with dimensions like:
+Example: A `CubeCell` may contain coordinates with dimensions like:

  * `time.year` = `2023`
  * `country` = `DE`